zoutepopcorn/hoeks.ma/README.md

 - 3.3v power supply

 # shields
-@Hallard made some shields you can use
+@hallard made some shields you can use
 - https://github.com/hallard/WeMos-Lora

 # howto